abqjln/gymlink/README.md

 Note 1: There is a Keiser Bluetooth accessory that receives the broadcast packets and converts them into BLE CPS, Heart Rate Service, and Cycling Speed and Cadence Service data.
 While accessory supports the BLE specification, but the Fenix8 seems to only recognize one service per MAC ID, resulting in only receiving the accessory heart rate data.
 The Keiser accessory heart rate data is a rebroadcast of data received by the Keiser beacon from an ANT+ sensor like a Polar H10.
 The author has heard that the Keiser accessory pairs and works with Peloton.

-Note 2: Gymnasticon is another project that provides the same functionality using NODE.js. [https://github.com/ptx2/gymnasticon](url).
+Note 2: Gymnasticon is another project that provides the same functionality using NODE.js. https://github.com/ptx2/gymnasticon.
 The Gymnasticon image itself worked for me on a RPI Zero W but only if the RPi was never updated since it relies on specific, and very old, libraries.
 I don't speak NODE.js so could not cmake it.
 It does not seem to be maintained.

 Note 3: A commercial product k2pi is available but was not tested https://k2pi.company.site/

+Note4: Apparently newer Keiser M3i bikes have BLE server capability built-in (mine was circa 2020).

 ## Installation
 1) Start with a headless RPi installation using RPi Imager.
 (Google how to do this if new to RPis)